goody-h/ResidingTab/README.md

 **Step 1:**
 Include the `RevealViewPager` class in your project either by;

-**1.** Forking the latest version and adding it directly to your project.
-Might be necessary if you want to make some changes to the class.
+**1.** Forking the latest version and adding it directly to your project (Might be necessary if you want to make some changes to the class).

 **2.** Getting it from `jitpack` by including the maven url for jitpack in your project level `build.gradle` file.
 ```groovy